chandisarandeni/Student-Learning-Management-System/README.md

 ## Project Overview

 The **Student Learning Management System (SLMS)** is a comprehensive platform designed to manage student and lecturer information, including registration, course management, and grading.
-The system is built using **Java** and integrated with a **SQL Server** database.
+The system is built using **Java**, integrated with a **SQL Server** database, and created using **Ant Build** for project management and automation.

 ## Features